dfelinto/blender-manual/manual/modeling/meshes/editing/edge/edge_slide.rst

 which is marked in yellow, from the vertex that has an enlarged red marker.
 Movement of the sliding edge loop is restricted to this length.
 As you move the mouse the length indicator in the header changes showing where along the length of the edge you are.

-To change the control edge that determines the position of the edge loop, use the :kbd:`Alt-Wheel` to scroll to a different edge.

 .. list-table::